Safe and legal contexts for the psychedelic experience. Enhancing the potentials for patients & healthy humans.

 In speaking to the press and TV we try to change wrong and misinformed images of the psychedelic experience.

 Founding members speak

-I support Psychedelic Science, because it will contribute to better understanding psychedelic experience and utilizing its potential sustainably for individuals and society
+I support Psychedelic Science because it will contribute to better understanding the psychedelic experience, and for utilizing its potential sustainably for individuals and society.

 I support MIND, because it is time to question boundaries that block a new handling of maladies.
-Adequate and cutting-edge reserach is needed with approved scientific methods.
+Adequate and cutting-edge research is needed with approved scientific methods.